A super-Earth and two sub-Neptunes transiting the nearby and quiet M dwarf TOI-270

 The equilibrium temperature of {\Nplanetd} also places the planet within the survivable range of temperatures for extremophile organisms (Fig.~\ref{fig:TESS_lightcurve}, \cite{Takai2008}).
 This temperate small exoplanet can thus be a unique laboratory, being exceptionally suited for characterisation by TTVs, RVs and transmission spectroscopy.
-While planet d itself might not be rocky, and potentially too massive for habitable oceans \cite{Noack2016}, it could host temperate rocky moons.
-Additional companions beyond the orbit of {\Nplanetd} could also fall within the terrestrial-like habitable zone (0.10--0.28\,AU \cite{Kopparapu2014}) without impacting the stability of the system (see Methods).
-The host star, {\Ntarget}, is remarkably well suited for future habitability searches, as it is particularly quiet for an M-dwarf (e.g. \cite{Guenther2019}); it shows no signs of rotational variability, spots or stellar flares during our photometric observations, and low H-alpha activity in the reconnaissance spectra.
+While planet d itself might not be rocky and potentially too massive for habitable oceans \cite{Noack2016}, plus it might suffer from runaway greenhouse effects and extreme water loss \cite{Luger2015}, it could host temperate rocky moons (see e.g. \cite{Kane2017}).
+Additional companions beyond the orbit of {\Nplanetd} could also fall within the terrestrial-like habitable zone (0.10--0.28\,AU \cite{Kopparapu2014}) without impacting the stability of the system (see Supplementary Information).
+Such planets are not expected to be detectable in the current data alone, encouraging future exploration (see Methods; Supplementary Fig.~7).
+The host star, {\Ntarget}, is remarkably well suited for future habitability searches, as it is particularly quiet for an M~dwarf (e.g. \cite{Guenther2019}); it shows no signs of rotational variability, spots or stellar flares during our photometric observations, and low H-alpha activity in the reconnaissance spectra.
 This makes it an ideal target for radial velocity surveys searching for additional planets in the habitable zone \cite{Newton2016}.
-Moreover, the star is unlikely to sterilise or diminish the atmospheres of its planets through flaring or coronal mass ejections at its current stage (e.g. \cite{Cohen2015,Tilley2017}; note that the star might have been more active at a younger age).
+Moreover, the star is unlikely to sterilise or diminish the atmospheres of its planets through flaring or coronal mass ejections at its current stage (e.g. \cite{Lammer2007,Cohen2015,Tilley2019}; note that the star might have been more active at a younger age).